Aly Wagner

-Alyson Kay Wagner (born August 10, 1980) is an American sports broadcaster and retired soccer midfielder who last played for Los Angeles Sol of Women's Professional Soccer and the United States women's national soccer team.
+Alyson Kay Wagner (born August 10, 1980) is an American sports broadcaster and retired soccer midfielder who was a member of the United States women's national soccer team.
 She is a two-time Olympic gold medalist and two-time FIFA Women's World Cup bronze medalist.
-She has worked for Fox Sports, CBS Sports and ESPN as a soccer analyst.
-She is the first woman to call a FIFA Men's World Cup game on U.S television, serving as the analyst alongside Derek Rae for Iran's 1–0 win against Morocco on June 15, 2018.
-She is also an owner of USL Championship club Queensboro FC.
+She has worked for Fox Sports, CBS Sports, and ESPN as a soccer analyst.
+She is the first woman to call a FIFA Men's World Cup game on English-language U.S. television, serving as the analyst alongside Derek Rae for Iran's 1–0 win against Morocco on June 15, 2018.
+She was also an owner of the USL Championship club Queensboro FC that never got off the ground and a founding owner and co-chair of the National Women's Soccer League expansion club awarded to the San Francisco Bay Area in 2023.